lkeme/some-stars/README.md

 *   [dbcli/mycli](https://github.com/dbcli/mycli) - A Terminal Client for MySQL with AutoCompletion and Syntax Highlighting.

-*   [jumpserver/jumpserver](https://github.com/jumpserver/jumpserver) - JumpServer is an open-source Privileged Access Management (PAM) tool that provides DevOps and IT teams with on-demand and secure access to SSH, RDP, Kubernetes, Database and RemoteApp endpoints through a web browser.

-*   [nicolargo/glances](https://github.com/nicolargo/glances) - Glances an Eye on your system.
-A top/htop alternative for GNU/Linux, BSD, Mac OS and Windows operating systems.

 ## C++

 *   [barry-ran/QtScrcpy](https://github.com/barry-ran/QtScrcpy) - Android real-time display control software